Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 Expanding the brief by making the case

 The project contributed to a roughly 16% increase in sales for Milestone Group and generated $2M in follow-on work for Lab49, both tied to the decision to extend the scope.
+I was engaged by the client to upskill their newly hired in-house designer in design thinking and Figma hard skills, so they could apply the new design language across the rest of the platform.

 Milestone Group named the dashboard the Attention Status Monitor and referenced it across all four of their Asset Allocation solution profiles.
 The most concrete validation, though, came from users: Milestone Group’s clients asked for a fullscreen version to run on dedicated office monitors.
 No one requests that for a data table.
 It confirmed what the research had suggested but couldn’t prove: that the bubble matrix works as ambient information, readable at a glance without active engagement.